-If you see discolored paint stains or obvious stains on walls and ceilings, it's a clear sign of water damage in your home.
-Do not try to paint over these stains, as that is not a solution and the problem will often resurface through the new paint.
-Bubbling occurs when water accumulates behind paint and pools, stretching paint on the surface.
-Detecting this type of water damage is simple, but there is no indication of how much water damage to the wall has occurred behind the scenes.
+If you spot discolored paint stains or visible marks on walls and ceilings, it's a sure sign of water damage in your home.
+Trying to paint over these stains is not a solution and the problem will often resurface through the new paint.
+Bubbling happens when water accumulates behind paint and pools, stretching the paint on the surface.
+Detecting this type of water damage is easy, but there is no way to tell how much water damage to the wall has occurred behind the scenes.

-You should also scan the area you are repairing to see if there are any damaged, broken or severely fallen pieces of drywall that will need replacement.
+You should also check the area you are repairing to see if there are any damaged, broken or severely fallen pieces of drywall that need replacing.
 Sometimes, water creates 'bubbles' in the paint when it gets under the paper on your drywall, says.
 If this is the case, you will first need to remove the loose and peeling paint with a scraper.
 Next, sand the damaged drywall with medium-grit sandpaper and apply a patch to the area if necessary.

 Finally, you are ready to apply a coat of primer and continue with the painting, he points out.
 Before starting a project like this, it is essential to thoroughly clean the area damaged by water.
 This is the first step of any painting project, including repairing water damage to walls.
 We recommend using something like a Selleys sugar soap with a damp cloth and then letting the area dry.
 This will help prevent the wall from being damaged again by water and will allow the paint to adhere better to the wall.

 The area will be better prepared for painting as a whole.
 Then let it dry and reapply it for a better seal.
 Mold growth should be a major concern for anyone suffering water damage to walls due to adverse health effects on the occupants of the house and the high cost of repairs.
 Painting surfaces in your home after water damage is very different from a standard job.
 There is a slight risk that water will continue to flow through the hole, but if you are aware of this threat, you can take steps to mitigate the damage with towels.